Getting Started with Flute

 Learning to play the flute takes time, dedication, and money, especially for beginners.
 If your child doesn’t show any interest in playing the flute or participating in the school orchestra, pushing them to take lessons can potentially do more harm than good.
 Besides, they won’t be motivated enough to practice the flute, which will slow down the learning process and frustrate both the child and the teacher.

-Try to confirm your child’s interest in the flute first.
+Try to encourage your child’s interests.
 There are plenty of other engaging activities that your child might actually love to try and learn.
-And if they do express an interest in music but are unsure about choosing the flute, consider other instruments like piano or violin.
+And if they do express an interest in music, consider other instruments besides the flute.

 You can find exceptional flute instructors with reasonable pricing online.
 At Lesson With You, we offer half-hour flute lessons for $35 with teachers who hold at least a Bachelor’s degree in flute from renowned music schools with extensive performance and teaching experience.